WihanZA/wihantemplates/README.md

   including `abstract.Rmd`, `acknowledgements.Rmd`, and
   `nomenclature.Rmd`.
 Although these are `.Rmd` files, they primarily consist of LaTeX code, so users should be aware of this when editing.
+  You’ll find that they’re easy to use given the self-explanatory examples provided in the template. `appendix.Rmd` follows the same syntax as your main `.Rmd` file.

 - **`matter/mybib.bib`**: The BibTeX file containing bibliography entries referenced in the main `.Rmd` file.
 I recommend using